RetroAppleJS/RetroAppleJS.github.io/README.md

 ## Contribute

 This project is build with HTML/JavaScript, CSS, Markdown documentation and 6502 assembler source code.
-Contributions in any of these fields are welcome.
+Contributions in any of these fields are welcome, but the latest feature developments (here below) are currently the most valuable on my priority list.

 ### Latest developments